astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 ##### Summary

-Exports the current projectFileRenamerConfiguration data to a file on the user's hard drive.
+Exports the current configuration data to a file on the user's hard drive.

 ##### Parameters